Lithuania presses on with arbitration case against Gazprom

 In May, the Russian company agreed to reduce natural gas prices for Lithuania until end-2015, when an existing long-term supply contract expires.

-A month later, Gazprom accepted proposals from Lithuania state-owned firms to sell its stakes in the country's gas utility Lietuvos Dujos LDJ1L.VL and gas transmission operator Amber Grid (AMG1L.VL).
+A month later, Gazprom accepted proposals from Lithuania state-owned firms to sell its stakes in the country's gas utility Lietuvos Dujos and gas transmission operator Amber Grid.

 Gazprom is currently the sole supplier of natural gas in Lithuania, but the Baltic state plans to start importing liquefied natural gas (LNG) from 2015, covering about a fifth of total needs.